-The standard introduces a forward looking impairment model.
-IFRS 9 replaces the incurred loss model under IAS 39 with an expected credit loss model.
-This standard is generally effective for annual periods beginning on or after January 1, 2018.
+IFRS 9 replaces IAS 39 and was effective for annual periods beginning on or after January 1, 2018.
 However, in September 2016, IFRS 4 was amended to provide an option of a temporary exemption from applying IFRS 9 for entities whose predominant activity is issuing insurance contracts within the scope of IFRS 4.
 Therefore, qualifying entities will have the option to adopt IFRS 9 upon the adoption of IFRS 17.
 The Corporation qualifies for the temporary exemption as the liabilities were predominately connected with insurance as at December 31, 2015, the prescribed date of assessment.
 Additionally, the Corporation has not previously applied any version of IFRS 9.
 Therefore, IFRS 9 is effective for annual periods beginning on or after January 1, 2023, which aligns with the effective date of IFRS 17.
+IFRS 9 is effective beginning on January 1, 2023 with a transition date of January 1, 2022 and will be applied retrospectively.